soeanggono/soewanto-gcd/README.md

   gcd-prog-ejb/src/main/java/com/company/core/common/CommonConstant.java

 - Two jms queues are:
-  java:jboss/exported/jms/listint
+  - java:jboss/exported/jms/listint
-  java:jboss/exported/jms/listgcd
+  - java:jboss/exported/jms/listgcd

-- Standalone file is included containing jms queues configuration.
-However, username and password have to be configured separately in the server.
+- The standalone file is included containing jms queues configuration.
+However, username and password have to be configured separately on the server.

 - This code is tested in wildfly-10.1.0.Final server

 ### Compiling prerequisite: ###

-- Server has to be up and running, otherwise the unit testing will be failed
+- Server has to be up and running, otherwise, the unit testing will be failed
-- Aternatively, removing unit testing for jms queue will solve this issue
+- Alternatively, removing unit testing for jms queue will solve this issue

 ### How to compile: ###